1. Intro

 Note

 The square root in is essential.
 Since tracks a second moment, taking the square root brings the denominator back to the same scale as the gradient.
+The same dimensional argument used in RMSProp applies here unchanged.

 2.2 EMA in Adam